1953 High Point Soap Box Derby car built by Henry Clyde Williams, Jr. and sponsored by the High Point Fire Department

 Some of the more than 37,000 objects in our collection are in need of conservation and preservation.
 We hope you will consider becoming a Preservation Partner to help underwrite the cost.

-This fall marks the High Point Historical Society's seventh annual Adopt-an-Artifact campaign to raise conservation funds for an irreplaceable High Point artifact.
-Thanks to the support of the community, we have raised over $12,000 and conserved twenty-two artifacts in the last six years!
+Since 2013, the Historical Society's annual Adopt-an-Artifact campaign has raised conservation funds for an irreplaceable High Point artifact.
+Thanks to the support of the community, we have raised over $12,000 and conserved more than twenty-two artifacts!

 Your tax-deductible donation to our Adopt-an-Artifact fund will help ensure that these artifacts will be saved for our community to enjoy!